chrisnoonan98675/site/xl-release/how-to/working-with-tasks.markdown

 **Note:** If no dates or duration are set, the "inferred" dates and duration appear in grey.

-### Tags

-In XL Release 6.0.0 and later, you can optionally add tags to tasks.
-You can then search by tag in the [release table view](/xl-release/how-to/using-the-table-view.html).

 ### Assigned to

 This section indicates the user who is the owner of the task and who is responsible for completing it.
 It also indicates the [team](/xl-release/how-to/configure-teams-for-a-release.html) that the task is assigned to.
 Teams are a way to group users who are involved in the release and who have the same role.
 For example, you could have a DEV team, QA team and an OPS team.
 During planning, it can be useful to assign a task to a team because you do not know in advance who will participate in a certain release.
 If a task is assigned to a team but not to a user, all team members receive an email when the task becomes active.

 To remove an assignment to a user or a team, click the cross icon.

+## Watchers

-**Note:** You can add yourself as a *Watcher* on tasks to receive email notifications when events occur on those tasks.
-To add users as watchers on a task, you must have the edit task permission.
+You can add yourself as a *Watcher* on tasks to receive email notifications when events occur on those tasks.
+To add yourself as a *Watcher*, click **Add me**.

+To add other users as watchers on a task, you must have the edit task permission.
+To add a new *Watcher*, click **add user**, enter the name of the user, and then click **Enter**.

+### Tags

+In XL Release 6.0.0 and later, you can optionally add tags to tasks.
+You can then search by tag in the [release table view](/xl-release/how-to/using-the-table-view.html).